Kervin Andrade

 Kervin Mario Andrade Navarro (born 13 April 2005) is a Venezuelan footballer who plays as a forward for club Maccabi Tel Aviv.

 Club career

-In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.
+In September 2022, he was named by British newspaper The Guardian as one of the best players born in 2005 worldwide.
 In July 2023 he completed a transfer to Fortaleza EC, making his first appearance as a pro on 20 January 2024, scoring a goal.

 International career

 Andrade made his debut for the senior Venezuela national team on 24 March 2024 in a friendly against Guatemala.